 Employees tend to be more productive when they work remotely, which is one plus for the many organizations quickly moving to remote environments.
 But there are security drawbacks.

 The most significant challenge for a business with a remote workforce is the increased risk of a security breach when the technology is not implemented properly.
-We are talking about viruses and ransomware, hackers accessing private files, and deliberate corporate or state-sponsored espionage.
+We are talking viruses and ransomware, hackers accessing private files, and deliberate corporate or state-sponsored espionage.

-Where is the harm in BYOD?
+So, where is the harm in BYOD?

-- These personal devices are quite often shared with several people who do not receive proper security training, creating a potential a risk.
+- These personal devices are often shared with several people who do not receive proper security training, creating a potential a risk.

-- Important updates for antivirus/antimalware on a personal or shared tablet or PC are regularly overlooked.
-A PC with outdated antivirus, connected to a firewall that’s even just a few years old, could prove a prime opportunity for a hacker to infiltrate a company’s network and deposit malware or even hijack a device and hold it ransom.
+- Important updates for antivirus/anti-malware on a personal or shared tablet or PC are regularly overlooked.
+A personal PC with outdated antivirus, connected to a firewall that’s even just a few years old, could prove a prime opportunity for a hacker to infiltrate a company’s network and deposit malware or even hijack a device and hold it ransom.